Antonious-Stewart/Audio-Player/README.md

 # Audio-Player
----A HTML5 app created with HTML, CSS , Bootstrap and vanilla Javascript.
+---A HTML5 app created with HTML, CSS , Bootstrap and vanilla Javascript with a very minimal Node and Express backend.
 ---Users can use hotkeys to play song skip forward to the next song as well as go back to a previous song or use the audio controls.

 #Future Implementations
 ---Add new track button